Rheumatoid arthritis: Eyes

-The eye can be directly affected in the form of episcleritis or scleritis, which when severe can very rarely progress to perforating scleromalacia.
+The eye can be directly affected in the form of episcleritis or scleritis, which, when severe, can very rarely progress to perforating scleromalacia.
 Rather more common is the indirect effect of keratoconjunctivitis sicca, which is a dryness of eyes and mouth caused by lymphocyte infiltration of lacrimal and salivary glands.
-When severe, dryness of the cornea can lead to keratitis and loss of vision as well as being painful.
+When severe, dryness of the cornea can lead to keratitis and loss of vision, as well as being painful.
 Preventive treatment of severe dryness with measures such as nasolacrimal duct blockage is important.

 Liver

-Liver problems in people with rheumatoid arthritis may be due to the underlying disease process or as a result of the medications used to treat the disease.
+Liver problems in people with rheumatoid arthritis may be from the underlying disease process or the medications used to treat the disease.
 A coexisting autoimmune liver disease, such as primary biliary cirrhosis or autoimmune hepatitis may also cause problems.

 Neurological

 Peripheral neuropathy and mononeuritis multiplex may occur.
 The most common problem is carpal tunnel syndrome caused by compression of the median nerve by swelling around the wrist.

 Rheumatoid disease of the spine can lead to myelopathy.

-Atlanto-axial subluxation can occur, owing to erosion of the odontoid process and/or transverse ligaments in the cervical spine's connection to the skull.
+Atlanto-axial subluxation can occur, owing to erosion of the odontoid process or transverse ligaments in the cervical spine connection to the skull.
 Such an erosion (>3mm) can give rise to vertebrae slipping over one another and compressing the spinal cord.
 Clumsiness is initially experienced, but without due care, this can progress to quadriplegia or even death.

+Vertigo may be associated with rheumatoid arthritis via the following associations that can cause vertigo: